Last Updated: 9/21/2023

 Iowa law provides that if you are an employee and you are either injured on the job or develop an illness or condition that’s related to your job, you are entitled to workers’ compensation benefits.

 The tricky part about workers’ compensation claims that involve RSIs is proving that your condition is directly related to your job.
-When workers are injured in a sudden traumatic accident at work, e.g., a roofer falling from a ladder and sustaining a shoulder injury, it’s easy to prove that the injury is work-related because there’s a definitive event that caused it.
+When workers are injured in a sudden traumatic accident at work (e.g., a roofer falling from a ladder and sustaining a shoulder injury), it’s easy to prove that the injury is work related because there’s a definitive event that caused it.
 With RSIs on the other hand, it can be challenging to validate the cause because they are gradual onset conditions.

 Proving Your RSI Workers’ Compensation Claim

 How do you prove that your repetitive stress disorder/condition was caused by your job duties?
 You will need to see a doctor.
 When you go for your exam, be very specific about your symptoms, when you started developing them, and what your job duties are.
-(Not seeing a doctor and not revealing all injuries you’re experiencing are two of the seven mistakes we discuss in our free workers’ compensation report.)
+(Not seeing a doctor and not revealing all the symptoms you’re experiencing are two of the seven mistakes we discuss in our free workers’ compensation report.)

-Insurers often refute RSI claims by using the argument that the condition was not work-related or that the condition was pre-existing.
+Insurers often refute RSI claims by using the argument that the condition was not work related or that the condition was pre-existing.
 For example, if a laborer who had a long history of knee issues filed for workers’ compensation benefits after his new job laying tile caused him to develop bursitis of the knee, the insurer may try to use his medical history and pre-existing injuries as an excuse to deny the claim.

-Fortunately, Iowa statutes provide that although pre-exiting conditions don’t in and of themselves qualify you for workers’ compensation, if your work duties aggravated, accelerated, or worsened your condition, you can still qualify for benefits.
+Fortunately, Iowa statutes provide that although pre-existing conditions don’t in and of themselves qualify you for workers’ compensation, if your work duties aggravated, accelerated, or worsened your condition, you can still qualify for benefits.
 A workers’ compensation lawyer will be able to help you gather the evidence necessary to support your claim.

 Impairment Ratings and Repetitive Stress Injuries

 Some RSIs cause permanent disability.
-After the doctor has assessed your condition, s/he will assign you with an impairment rating, which will be used to calculate your disability benefits.
+After the doctor has assessed your condition, s/he will assign you an impairment rating, which will be used to calculate your disability benefits.
 You will receive an impairment rating on a scale of zero to 100.
 A zero impairment means you’re not impaired, whereas a 100 percent rating means you’re totally disabled.

-The state of Iowa also provides an injury schedule that lists certain body members along with the associated number of weeks a worker will be due disability benefits.
+The state of Iowa also provides an injury schedule that lists certain body parts along with the associated number of weeks a worker will be due disability benefits.
 For instance, the schedule provides that if you totally lose the function of your hand, you will be eligible for permanent partial disability benefits for 190 weeks.

 Your impairment rating is very important here because it will be used as a multiplier to calculate the duration of permanent partial disability benefits.
-If the doctor assigned you with a 20 percent disability rating for lost function of your hand (190 eligible weeks of disability) due to your RSI, you will qualify for disability benefits for 38 weeks (20 percent of 190 weeks is 38).
+If the doctor assigned you a 20 percent disability rating for lost function of your hand (190 eligible weeks of disability) due to your RSI, you will qualify for disability benefits for 38 weeks (20 percent of 190 weeks is 38).

 Our Workers’ Compensation Lawyers Can Fight for Your Benefits

 Our team at Walker, Billingsley & Bair in Des Moines has a passion for helping injured workers in Iowa secure the benefits they need and deserve when they’ve been hurt on the job.
 If you have sustained a repetitive stress injury resulting from your job, give us a call.
-Our attorneys can help prove the existence and extent of your injury, that it’s work-related, and that it deserves a certain impairment rating.
+Our attorneys can help prove the existence and extent of your injury, that it’s work related, and that it deserves a certain impairment rating.
 We can also help with other issues that arise throughout the claims process.